needhideshmukh/beat-box-in/README.md

 * User can restart the game by clicking refesh.

+---

 ###### Details and further scope
-#This is a look alike of mole in the whole game by using vanilla javascript.
+# This is a look alike of mole in the whole game by using vanilla javascript.
 I have many ideas of improvement in the game so if you like it, do visit back in few days for advancements in code.
 Some ideas are:
 * adding a hoverable timer